 Some may be apprehensive of their efforts, yet most must have been accustomed to the nuances and intricacies involved in preparation for CA examinations.

 - Attitude: “I can do it; I’ll do it”.
-Strengthen and sharpen your determination; “I’ll clear my Group 2 in first attempt”.
+Strengthen and sharpen your determination; “I’ll clear my Group 2 in the first attempt”.
 “I’ll be a Chartered Accountant”.
-Positive thinking always leads to positive result.
+Positive thinking always leads to positive results.

 - Goal Setting: Set your goal to clear the exam in the first chance and focus all your physical and mental activities towards achieving the goal.
 ‘Come whatever may, I’ll definitely pass the group 2 in first chance’.
 This self-confidence will take you a long way towards your actual success.